shekhargulati/52-technologies-in-2016/02-sbt/README.md

 This is the kind of experiment driven development that sbt promotes.
 Once you have a rough idea of what you want to do then, you can start using the TDD approach to get things done.

-Create a new scala file `taskmanager.scala` inside `src/main/scala` and place the following content.
+Create a new scala file `taskmanager.scala` inside `src/main/scala` and place the following content:

 ```scala
 object TaskManager {